Protecting Your Little Ones

-As a caregiver or parent (whether biological, adoptive, or step), you want to keep your little ones safe wherever they are.
+As a caregiver or parent, you always want to keep your little ones safe.
 We safety-proof our homes by blocking electrical outlets, locking cabinets containing household chemical supplies, and the list goes on.
 The same general safety concerns extend to the car.
 Why would you put your child into a moving metal death machine without protecting them for as long as possible?